-"Acceptable Condition" means that each system is working as intended and there are no visible hazards or deficiencies.
+"Acceptable Condition" means for the insurance companies that each system is working as intended and there are no visible hazards or deficiencies.

-The Insurance Inspection needs to be completed within the last year by an approved certified inspector (Engineer).
+This Home Inspection Miami needs to be completed within the last year by an approved certified inspector (Engineer).

-If the Inspection indicates unacceptable conditions, the policy is not eligible for coverage.
+If this 4-Point Inspection indicates unacceptable conditions, the policy is not eligible for coverage.

-The licensed professional is required to certify the condition of the four major systems in the Inspection.
+The licensed professional is required to certify the condition of the four major systems in this Home Inspection.

-The following licensed professionals can complete this Home Inspection in its entirety:
+The following licensed professionals can complete the 4-Point Inspection in its entirety: